-Ms. Jamie Pascua, teacher and student council adviser at Sandy Valley School in Sandy Valley, NV has been named the 2019 Warren E. Shull National Middle Level Adviser of the year.
+Ms. Jamie Pascua, coach and student council adviser at Sandy Valley School in Sandy Valley, NV has been named the 2019 Warren E. Shull National Middle Level Adviser of the year.
 Mrs. Pascua was announced and presented with the award during the National Student Conference held in McDonald, Pennsylvania in June.
 The annual award is named for Warren E. Shull, the founder of National Student Council and recognizes middle level student council advisers of exemplary character, leadership and commitment to young people and who foster their development as student leaders.

-Mrs. Pascua is a classroom teacher at Sandy Valley and has advised the student council for seventeen years.
+Mrs. Pascua has advised the student council for seventeen years.
 During that time, she has helped her young leaders grow as leaders by fostering their efforts to plan and implement a wide variety of events and charitable projects that support for the school and community.
 Her support and guidance of her council during those and other council activities brought growth to both students and adviser as Ms. Pasqua notes that, “A lesson I have learned is a student leader’s potential is not based on my vision, but instead based on the discovery each student leader makes on their personal path to leadership.
 I have had to learn that student leaders come in a variety of packages — age, ethnicity, maturity, and experiences outside the classroom — and each of these things impacts both how student leaders view their own potential and how they perform as a leader.”

 As a PK-12 school, Sandy Valley maintains separate middle level and high school student councils.
 Eight years ago, Mrs. Pascua accepted the challenge to be adviser for both groups.
 In addition to her educator role and her adviser responsibilities, she also coaches the middle school and varsity basketball teams and varsity softball and was recently honored as the NIAA Div.
 1A Coach of the Year for Women’s Basketball.